-Born in 1901 in Oakland, California, musician and composer Harry Partch began studying his craft at an early age.
+Born in Oakland, California in 1901, the musician and composer Harry Partch began studying his craft at an early age.
 Perhaps it is because of this that the fellow grew well beyond traditional ideas of scale, composition, and even instrumentation.
 Or maybe he was just a mad scientist genius.

 Either way, as an adult, Partch created some of the world’s strangest instruments, based on complex, sometimes antiquated, tuning scales.
 Those interested can behold these creations at the recently established Harry Partch Institute at the University of Washington in Seattle.

 In 2014, more than 100 years after Partch’s first birthday (and about 40 years after his passing), the University of Washington’s School of Music acquired dozens of his handmade instruments.
 In the years since, the instruments have been placed on display and played for public concerts.
 In addition, a program has been built around the care and preservation of the quirky collection.

 Among the dozens of examples of his instruments are the piano-like Chromelodeon, the bagpipes-like Bloboy, and the Kithara, which looks more like a loom than a conventional instrument.

 In addition to dreaming up unusual instruments, Partch composed wonderfully inventive pieces of music.
 His work utilizes scales based on unequal intervals, also known as “just intonation.”